mkarneim/pojobuilder/README.md

 Please note that *the order of these multiple annotations is relevant*, since the element values are applied in top-down order.

-Here this means, that the values specified in @MyFirstDefaults are read first, then overridden by values specified in @MySecondDefaults, and last overridden by values specified in @GeneratePojoBuilder.
+Here this means, that the values specified in `@MyFirstDefaults` are read first, then overridden by values specified in `@MySecondDefaults`, and last overridden by values specified in `@GeneratePojoBuilder`.

 Examples
 --------